IGM-202-2225/project-2-JenniferPichardo/README.md

 ## Make it Your Own

 - Will add my own art assets to the game.
-- Will add some ambience sound to the game.
-- My overall goal for this is to create a peaceful and calm aesthetic and ambience for the final product.
+- My overall goal for this is to create a peaceful and calm aesthetic for the final product.

 ## Known Issues